![]() |

 Section 120.420 Subpoenas

-d) The Administrative Law Judge, upon motion made promptly and in any event at or before the time specified in the subpoena for compliance, may quash or modify the subpoena if it is unreasonable, oppressive, or irrelevant.
-The Administrative Law Judge will rule upon motions to quash or modify material requested in the subpoena, denying, limiting or conditioning the production of information when necessary to prevent undue delay, undue expense, harassment, or oppression or to protect materials from disclosure consistent with the provisions of Section 120.410(f) of this Part.
-If the Request for Subpoena is denied or modified, the Administrative Law Judge shall proceed to conduct the hearing, and the specific reasons for denying or modifying the request shall be made part of the record.
+c) The ALJ, upon motion made promptly and, in any event, at or before the time specified in the subpoena for compliance, may quash or modify the subpoena if it is unreasonable, is oppressive or requests material that is irrelevant.
+The ALJ will rule upon motions to quash or modify material requested in the subpoena.
+The ALJ may deny, limit or condition the production of information when necessary to prevent undue delay, undue expense, harassment or oppression.
+The ALJ can take these actions if the subpoena does not describe with sufficient particularity the evidence whose production is required, or if, for any other reason sufficient in law, the subpoena is otherwise invalid.
+The ALJ can also take these actions to protect materials from disclosure consistent with a protective order issued by the ALJ.
+If the Request for Subpoena is denied or modified, the ALJ shall proceed to conduct the hearing, and the specific reasons for denying or modifying the request shall be made part of the record.